vasylenko/devdosvid.blog/_posts/2021-05-27-run-ansible-playbook-mac1-metal-aws-systems-manager.md

 ## (Not) Available out of the box
 AWS SSM has a pre-defined, shared Document that allows running Ansible playbooks.
 It's called "AWS-RunAnsiblePlaybook," and you can find it in AWS Systems Manager -> Documents -> Owned by Amazon.

-It is not quite "friendly" to macOS: when the SSM agent tries to use Ansible, it does not recognize the Ansible installed with Homebrew (de-facto most used macOS package manager).
+However, this Document is not quite "friendly" to macOS.
+When the SSM agent calls Ansible on the Mac EC2 instance, it does not recognize the Ansible installed with Homebrew (de-facto most used macOS package manager).

 So if you try to run a command on the mac1.metal instance using this Document, you will get the following error: